dankorotin/ton-tutorials/2-1-addresses-and-states-1/README.md

 ## Wrapping Up

-So far, we've learned about raw contract addresses and account states.
-In the second part of this tutorial, we will explore user-friendly addresses, their differences, and their roles in smart contract behavior.
+So far, we've learned about **raw contract addresses** and **account states**.
+In the second part of this tutorial, we will explore **user-friendly addresses**, their differences, and their roles in smart contract behavior.